Send

 "mustard plant".

-Matthew: x is the least of all seeds
+Matthew: x is the least or not greater than of all seeds.

-Mark: x is less than all the seeds
+Mark: x is less than or not greater than or equal to of all seeds.

 According to the KJV, Mark makes x less than all the seeds while Matthew makes x the least of all seeds.